Want To Explore Foster Parenting?

 Foster Parent Requirements In Kentucky

-Kentucky’s Cabinet For Health and Family Services is your best resource for information about becoming a kinship or foster parent in our state.
-But here are some key requirements to be aware of.
+Kentucky’s Cabinet For Health and Family Services is your best resource for information on the process to serve as a kinship or foster parent.
+Here are some key requirements to be aware of:

 - Applicants must be at least 21 years old